-From smart chatbots that can answer most customer questions and then correctly route them to the right people, to CRM, product management, and accounting software that can track orders and inventory across multiple platforms, using the right ecommerce software can keep costs down.
+From smart chatbots that can answer most customer questions and then correctly route them to the right people, to helpdesk ticketing systems, product management, and accounting software that can track orders and inventory across multiple platforms, using the right ecommerce software can keep costs down.

 8. Make Your Company Mobile-Friendly